Conducting clinical trials

 • Ensure appropriate investigational and auxiliary product labelling

-• Keep adequate essential trial documents
+• Keep adequate essential records

 • Notify us of the trial status (including the suspension, termination and/or conclusion of the trial) within the stipulated timelines